chrishuber/bay-area-wild-mushrooms/README.md

 </p>
 </div>

 ### <span style="color:#AAA">Problematic Factors</span>
 <div style="margin-left: 30px; margin-right: 30px;">
-<p>One of the issues with this dataset was that mushroom quantity was not recorded, simply occurrences.
-This means that while mushrooms of the same species typically grow in numbers in a given area, there is no record of how many or how widespread.
-Data regarding each sample's specifics such as cap size, color, gill shape, etc. were not recorded in anything like a consistent manner either, being occasionally noted in a seperate field which would need to be data-mined or manually examined per record.
+<p>Data regarding each sample's specifics such as cap size, color, gill shape, etc. were not recorded in anything like a consistent manner, being occasionally noted in a seperate field which would need to be data-mined or manually examined per record.
 I was also unable to find data on soil composition which also plays a factor in mushroom growth.
-I was able to source some information based on user-entered observances but this data was also sporadically entered.
+I was able to source some environment-related information based on user-entered observances but this data was also sporadically entered.
 Overall, there is a sparsity of data given the time period I am analyzing for: 20689 observations of which 2404 are edible over a 12 year period.</p>
 </div>

 ### <span style="color:#AAA">Statistical Analysis</span>